 Risk title and re lated mitigation actions Status Risk trend Risk 7 sed opportunities of learning from experience (including erning bodies advice and analysis of processes) √ Not applicable 7.1 Conduct an extensive review/optimization of all TDR specific administrative processes.
 Completed 7.2 Optimize/test financial management processes and systems.
 Completed 7.3 Further enhance and document TDR management processes after the TDR reorganization (including portfolio monitoring and evaluation).
 Completed 7.4 Establish a system to ensure systematic review of all processes and implementation of agreed improvements.
 Completed 7.5 Continue presenting systematically to TDR's governing bodies reports on the implementation of their recommendations.
 On track 7.6 Place status and progress of implementation of recommendations on the TDR shared drive accessible to all staff.
-Completed Risk 8 proje infor ere is no improvement in WHO's IT systems in terms of ect management, there is a risk of poor control of TDR mation, resulting in delays, poor analysis and impacting itoring and reporting of TDR activities ✓ Not applicable System requirements for eTDR, the new project and grant management system, were develope in consultation with TDR staff and WHO's IT department.
-A call for interest was launched and six firms responded with applications.
-The selection and negotiation took place in 2019.
-Contractin was postponed to early 2020, in answer to a formal WHO IMT request.
-In the meantime, temporary solutions are being used. eTDR was developed and implemented jointly with WHO IMT, the vendor (Deloitte) and a consulting firm (Novel-T).
-All staff have now access to the system, and it is being used to manage the portfolio, calls for proposals and projects.
-Risk owner: Michael Mihut 8.1 Build a solid case to request permission from WHO management to link CONNECT to the next version of WHO management system in 2013.
+Completed Risk 8 proje infor ere is no improvement in WHO's IT systems in terms of ect management, there is a risk of poor control of TDR mation, resulting in delays, poor analysis and impacting itoring and reporting of TDR activities √ Not applicable in cor firms was p temp IMT, syste m requirements for eTDR, the new project and grant management insultation with TDR staff and WHO's IT department.
+A call for interesponded with applications.
+The selection and negotiation took postponed to early 2020, in answer to a formal WHO IMT request orary solutions are being used. eTDR was developed and implementate vendor (Deloitte) and a consulting firm (Novel-T).
+All staff haven, and it is being used to manage the portfolio, calls for proposal owner: Michael Mihut erest was laund place in 2019. .
+In the meanti ented jointly we re now access ched and six Contracting ime, with WHO to the 8.1 Build a solid case to request permission from WHO management to link CONNECT to the next version of WHO management system in 2013.
 Completed 8.2 Go, no go decision from WHO to move forward.
 Completed 8.3 Identify alternative options to TIMS and CONNECT in order to manage TDR information and grants management system.
 Completed 8.4 TDR developing a new IT system for portfolio and project management, to address the requirements that are not met by WHO systems (eTDR) Completed